Raising a Family in France – Guide for Expats

 There are several types of schools for which families of expats will have to choose between:

-- Private Schools: There is usually national curriculum and there are often extra language programs or thematic ones too.
+• Private Schools: There is usually a national curriculum, and there are often extra language programs or thematic ones too

 Mealtime in Schools

-Balanced, healthy meals top menu at French schools.
-They learn about the joy of multi-course lunches, are encouraged to use good table manners and taste new foods — a way to encourage healthy eating habits.
+Balanced, healthy meals top the menu at French schools.
+They learn about the joy of multi-course lunches, are encouraged to use proper table manners, and taste new foods—a way to encourage healthy eating habits.

 Challenges and Detractors: The Honest Truth about Expat Family Life

-Many difficulties had been anticipated of moving to a new country, but it was through that anticipation and the preparation in advance that became opportunities.
+Many difficulties had been anticipated in moving to a new country, but it was through that anticipation and the preparation in advance that they became opportunities.

 Language Barriers

-Transitioning into learning French as a family may help to alleviate this.
-Apps, conversation groups and local classes all help to build confidence.
+Transitioning to learning French as a family may help alleviate this.
+Apps, discussion groups, and local classes all help build confidence.

 Cultural Differences